rsteinberger/sbt-zip-client/README.md

+# sbt-zip-client

-# The sbt-zip-client prototype demonstrates three sbt build configurations
+## This prototype demonstrates three sbt build configurations

 1. Create and run a local build task
-2. Create and run a local build task which calls a function on a library dependency
+2. Create and run a local build task which calls a function on a library dependency to modify a file
-3. Reference and run a task on an sbt plugin
+3. Reference and run a task on an sbt plugin to modify a file

 ##  Versions - SBT Scala Java